Lattice-dependent orientational order in active crystals: Anisotropic XY model in a nematic field

 \section{Anisotropic XY model in a nematic field}

-Here, we derive the expression for the energy of particles on a one-dimensional chain (\cref{eq:H_chain}).
+Here, we derive the expression for the energy of particles on a one-dimensional chain (\cref{eq:H_chain} in the Main Text).
 On a chain, each particle has two neighbours, with lattice angles $\{\phi_{ij}\}=\{0,\pi\}$ and the set of bonds is $\langle ij\rangle = \{(i,i+1)| i = 1,\dots,N\}$.
 The energy function in \cref{eq:general_hamiltonian} then takes the form

 with

 Rearranging the terms, we have

 Given that the orientation vector reads \mbox{$\hat{\mathbf{n}}_i=(\cos\theta_i,\sin\theta_i)$}, we use properties of dot product as well as trigonometric identities to calculate